Combinatorial formulas for Macdonald polynomials by superizations: Proofs of Theorems , and

-\item If $\sigma$ is a two-row rectangular filling and $\maj(\sigma)\in \{0,n\}$, let $w$ be the permutation of minimal length that sorts its top row into a monotonic sequence, so that $\xi_{\w}^{-1}(\sigma)$ satisfies the conditions of case (2), for any reduced expression $\w$ of $w$.
-Then we define
+If $(z>u>v\ge w)\in\S$, let $\pi$ be the permutation of minimal length that sorts its top row into a weakly increasing.
+Otherwise, if $(z>v>u\ge w)\in\S$, let $\pi$ be the permutation of minimal length that sorts its top row into a weakly decreasing.

+Let $\sigma_{>}$, $\sigma_{\le}$ and $\sigma_{<}$ denote the subfillings formed by its descent columns, non-descent columns, and ascent columns of $\sigma$, respectively.
+By \eqref{xi} of Case II, we have